In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Results

 \subsection{Effect of Blinding and Information Removal}

 Figures~\ref{fig:gemini_approaches} and \ref{fig:openai_approaches} detail the performance of the Gemini 2.5 and OpenAI (GPT-4.1 and GPT-5) model families, respectively, under progressive information removal (Levels 1-6) with in-context learning and 1000 samples.
 By the systematic removal or transformation of information, we can estimate the influence and strength of different capabilities of the LLMs.
 Additionally, we can compare the underlying difficulty levels of the prediction tasks by comparing the LLM performance on the fully blinded tasks.
+To confirm that the transformed levels probe genuine in-context learning rather than recovery of the original value scale from a monotonic map, we additionally validated them with a non-monotonic sine transform that cannot be recovered from in-context anchors; across GPT-5, GPT-4.1, and Gemini 2.5 Pro the models retain their in-context performance under it---above both the structural-similarity and recall baselines---at every transformed level (non-monotonic transform control, Appendix).
+Throughout this section we emphasize that, given only two runs per configuration, only differences whose bootstrap confidence intervals separate (Appendix) should be read as robust; the smaller, few-percentage-point gaps we describe are reported as qualitative trends rather than established effects.

 Gemini 2.5 Pro consistently performs best but reveals distinct sensitivities.
 On Lipophilicity and Delaney, performance decreases with blinding, but the drop is much steeper for Lipophilicity (72\% $\to$ 35\%) than for Delaney (96\% $\to$ 92\%).
-This significantly larger drop confirms substantial memorization or pre-trained knowledge for Lipophilicity and relatively weak in-context learning performance.
-Especially the consistent 5-15\% gap between transformed and untransformed values indicates either a strong issue with the different value range or more likely a memorization issue, where the model recognizes the original values in the dataset.
-The robustness on Delaney also for full blinding suggests that both the molecule structure-property relationship of solubility is not too complex and that the model is capable of learning this relationship almost completely using in-context learning.
+This significantly larger drop indicates substantial reliance on pre-trained knowledge (rather than verbatim memorization) for Lipophilicity, together with relatively weak in-context learning performance.
+In particular, a modest 5--15 percentage-point gap between transformed and untransformed values may reflect either a value-range effect or a memorization effect in which the model recognizes the original dataset values; this gap is comparable to the test-set confidence interval, so we do not over-interpret it, and---given our negative memorization finding---we tentatively attribute it to a value-range issue rather than to recall.
+The robustness on Delaney even under full blinding suggests both that the structure-property relationship of solubility is not too complex and that the model can learn this relationship almost completely via in-context learning.